Single Post Page

 <div class="post">{$post->content}</div>

-The first line starts the definition of a named block called “content” that we saw earlier.
-It will be displayed in a layout template.
+The first line starts the definition of a block named “content”, just like on the homepage.
+This block will again be displayed within the main layout template.
 As you can see, the end tag {/block} is missing.
 It is optional.

-The second line provides a backlink to the list of blog posts, so the user can navigate smoothly back and forth on our blog.
-We use n:href attribute again, therefore Nette will take care of generating the URL for us.
-The link points to the default action of the Home presenter (you could also write n:href="Home:" as the default action can be omitted).
+The second line provides a backlink to the list of blog posts, allowing the user to navigate easily between the post list and a specific post.
+We use the n:href attribute again, so Nette will take care of generating the URL.
+The link points to the default action of the Home presenter (you could also write n:href="Home:", as the default action name can be omitted; it will be added automatically).

-The third line formats the publication timestamp with a filter, as we already know.
+The third line formats the date using a filter, which we are already familiar with.

-The fourth line displays the title of the blog post as a <h1> heading.
-There is a part that you may not be familiar with, and that is n:block="title".
+The fourth line displays the title of the blog post within an <h1> HTML tag.
+This tag contains an attribute you might not recognize (n:block="title").
 Can you guess what it does?
-If you’ve read the previous parts carefully, we've mentioned n: attributes.
-This is another example.
-It is equivalent to:
+If you’ve read the previous section carefully, you already know it's an n:attribute.
+This is another example, equivalent to:

 {block title}<h1>{$post->title}</h1>{/block}

-The fifth and the last line of the template displays full content of your post.
+The fifth and final line of the template displays the full content of the specific post.

 Checking Post ID

-What happens if someone alters the URL and inserts id which does not exist?
-We should provide the user with a nice “page not found” error.
-Let’s update the render method in PostPresenter:
+What happens if someone alters the ID in the URL and inserts a non-existent id?
+We should show the user a nice “page not found” error.
+Let’s modify the render method in PostPresenter slightly:

 public function renderShow(int $id): void